ageller/CHiMaDSystemDesignToolbox/READMEserverSetup.md

 # Instructions for setting up a server on RHEL7

 0. It is probably wise to create at least one non-sudo user (replace [username] below with the actual user name).
-Many of the installs below should be done as root, but the website files themselves can be created and maintained by a non-sudo user.
+Many of the installs below should be done as root, but the website files themselves (step 10) can be created and maintained by a non-sudo user.
 ```
 $ useradd [username]
 $ passwd [username]